alexfernandez/alexfernandez.github.io/2019/high-speeds.md

-I'm sad to report that the SR-71 "Blackbird" spy plane, while being wonderful in many other respects, did not reach this speed;
+I'm sad to report that the SR-71 "Blackbird" spy plane, while being wonderful in many other respects, did not officially reach this speed;
 instead it flew at [3,529 km/h](https://records.fai.org/record/8865),
 or a paltry 980 m/s.
-As a consolation there are [unofficial records](https://en.wikipedia.org/wiki/Lockheed_SR-71_Blackbird#Records), that go beyond that.
+As a consolation there are [unofficial records](https://en.wikipedia.org/wiki/Lockheed_SR-71_Blackbird#Records) that go beyond that.

 Anyway there are plenty of rocket-powered planes that have flown quite faster.